raiyan24r/messenger-chatbot-tutorial/README.md

 ## Step 3 : Setting up Webhooks
-To receive messages and other events sent by Messenger users, the app should enable webhooks integration.The webhook is where the php script is, from where we'll send and receive messages.
+To receive messages and other events sent by Messenger users, the app should enable webhooks integration.
+The webhook from where we'll send and where we'll receive messages.
 The webhooks in our case will be our php script .
 I’m using a free hosting service provider [000webhost](https://www.000webhost.com/) to upload my php script for this tutorial, you can use any hosting service provider with SSL certificate as **Facebook doesn’t allow http**.
-   * We’ll create a file in any editor and call it myBusiness_bot.php and write the following code .
+   * We’ll create a file in any editor and call it **myBusiness.php** and write the following code .
 ```php
 <?php